kristina-sparrow/kristina-sparrow/README.md

-## 👋 Hey there
+## 👋 Hey there!

-I'm a self-taught full stack developer who loves to work with JavaScript technologies.
-I started learning how to code to solve a big problem in my own business (an online rare bookstore), which led to the creation of BookMind.io.
-Along the way, I became obsessed with the process of learning how to build cool things.
-Following the Odin Project curriculum, I started out with the basics of HTML, CSS, JavaScript and React.
-Now I'm currently teaching myself TypeScript, SASS and Redux.
+I'm a self-taught full stack developer with a passion for JavaScript technologies.
+My coding journey began with the goal of solving a problem in my business, <a href="https://www.sparrowsbookshop.com" target="_blank">an online rare bookstore</a>, which resulted in the creation of <a href="http://www.bookmind.io">BookMind.io</a>.
+Along the way, I became passionately invested in the art of building things.
+Following <a href="https://www.theodinproject.com/" target="_blank">The Odin Project</a> curriculum, I initially learned the basics of HTML, CSS, JavaScript, and React.
+Currently, I'm teaching myself TypeScript, SASS, and Redux.

-You can find my most noteworthy projects below in the "Pinned" section.
-Feel free to follow me or reach out to me regarding questions, feedback, criticism (which is much appreciated), job offers or quite literally anything else.
+You can find my most noteworthy projects in the "Pinned" section below or on my <a href="https://www.kristinasparrow.com">portfolio website</a>.
+I welcome questions, feedback, criticism (which is highly appreciated), job offers, or simply reaching out to connect.